bgctw/MTKHelpers.jl/docs/src/updating_problems.md

 - using a SciMLStructures.jl to replace all tunable parameters

 The first two, currently, do not work with AD systems.
-The third requires chaning the system definition to adpat the parameters.
+The third requires changing the system definition to adapt the parameters.

 ```@example doc
 #prob2 = remake(prob, [m.p2 => 3.2]) # would be nice, but not supported